Compare

 Pricing is one area where Square for Restaurant shines.
 Unlike most of the top restaurant POS systems, Square actually offers a free version of its software with no monthly charges.
 However, the free version of Square for Restaurants has very limited capabilities and you still need to pay for the necessary hardware and Square’s payment processing services in order to use the system.

 A more comparable offering is Square’s Plus package, which costs $60 per month per location, and $40 per month per added device.
 This package comes with all of Square’s core POS features, full reporting, and 24/7 support.
-Though you still need to account for the cost of hardware and Square’s payment processing fees, Square for Restaurant is one of the most affordable POS programs for restaurants.
+Though you will still need to account for the cost of hardware and Square’s payment processing fees as well.

 The Best POS For: Food Trucks and Cafes